mclaughlinliam3/NetTracer3D/source/process_menu.rst

         1. Nodes and Edges - Attempt to find centroids for both the node and edge channels.
         2. Nodes - Attempt to find centroids for just the nodes channel.
         3. Edges - Attempt to find centroids for just the edges channel.
+#.
+Skip Node Centroids Without Identity Property?:
+    * If checked, any nodes that do not have an identity will not get a centroid.
+Useful if I am not interested in those nodes.

 * Press 'Run Calculate Centroids' to run the method with the desired parameters.
 The output data will be added to the tabulated data widget in the top right, while also setting the respective centroids property.
 * Note that this method runs on whatever channel is designated as 'Active Image' in the bottom left.